Operation al-Shabah: Timeline

 The operation started on 20 May 2013, and 8,000 members of the Iraqi security forces were involved.
 During the first 24 hours, 43 militants, including 11 wanted al-Qaeda operatives, were captured in the no-mans land with Syria.
 Short range rockets, mortar rounds, rocket launch pads, explosive charges and communication devices were found.
 By 24 May 2013, 32 militants were killed during the operation and 51 were captured, including seven women.
 At the time of the start of the campaign, Iraqi border troops were increasingly coming under sniper fire from Syrian militants across the border.
 According to the Iraqi military, a large number of Turkish-made military equipment was seized during the operation.
 Two senior commanders of the Islamic State of Iraq and the Levant were among those reported killed.

-On June 2, gunmen in four vehicles set up a fake checkpoint on a highway in the western parts of Al Anbar Province, ambushing a convoy of three Syrian and four Iraqi trucks.
-The three Syrian drivers were killed and their trucks looted, while four Iraqis were kidnapped.
+On June 2, ISIL gunmen in four vehicles set up a fake checkpoint on a highway close to the Jordanian border in the western parts of Al Anbar Province, ambushing a convoy of three Syrian and four Iraqi trucks.
+The three Syrian truck drivers were killed and their trucks looted, while four Iraqis were kidnapped.
 Clashes were reported near Ar Rutba after the ambush, with government artillery units shelling suspected insurgent hideouts south of the city.
 In a separate incident, a police officer from the town was found dead a day after he was kidnapped by unidentified gunmen.
 Insurgents staged another ambush on June 5, killing 10 border police officers and 5 civilians after their bus stopped at a fake checkpoint outside Nukhayb, near the border between Al Anbar and Karbala Governorate.
 On June 9, suspected Syrian rebels opened fire on two Iraqi border posts less than 2 km from the Al-Waleed border crossing, killing a police officer and injuring two others.